New Sexual Harassment Laws

 The Legislature also took steps toward requiring gender parity on corporate boards.
 SB 826 requires publicly heldcorporations based in California to have at least one female director on itsboard by the end of 2019.
 By the end of 2021, the requirement is bumped up totwo or three women depending on the board’s size.
 The CA Secretary of Statewill post the number of companies in compliance on its website, and can finethose who are not.

 2018 was a big year for new sexual harassment and gender-related employment laws.
 It can be very confusing for employers to keep track of their requirements and employees to stay informed of their rights.
 If you have questions, contact Robert Nuddleman.

-Provided by Robert Nuddleman of the Nuddleman Law Firm, P.C.
+Provided by the Nuddleman Law Firm, P.C.

 Feel free to suggest topics for the blog.
 We are happy to consider topics pertaining to general points of Labor and Employment Law.
 We cannot answer questions about specific situations or provide legal advice over the Internet.
 If you desire legal advice, you should contact an attorney.

 Using this blog does not create an attorney-client relationship between you and Nuddleman Law Firm, P.C.
 Using the Internet or this blog to communicate with the firm does not establish an attorney-client relationship.
 Do not post confidential or time-sensitive information in this blog.
 The Nuddleman Law Firm, P.C. cannot guarantee the confidentiality of anything posted on this blog.